 (4) The appointing authorities for the members of the commission shall give consideration to the appointment of licensed hunters, fishermen and furharvesters, park users and to nonconsumptive users of wildlife and park resources.
 No In no case shall any respective appointing authority appoint a controlled shooting area licensee or any employee of such licensee or any person who provides hunting outfitting services or hunting guide services.
 Not more than a majority of the members shall be of the same political party.
 Except as otherwise provided, each member of the commission shall hold office for a term of four years and until a successor is appointed and qualified.
-The governor Each respective appointing authority shall fill any vacancy on the commission prior to the expiration of a term by appoint for the unexpired term.
-On July 1, 2024, each appointing authority may appoint a new member to replace the current incumbent holding such incumbent's seat.
+The governor Each respective appointing authority shall fill any vacancy on the commission prior to the expiration of a term by appoint a new member to replace the current incumbent holding such incumbent's seat.
 Otherwise, such incumbent may serve for the remainder of such incumbent's term.